httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 ## Cache Behavior

-A cache that implements this specification maintains a _target list_ - an ordered list of the targeted field names that it uses for caching policy, with the order reflecting priority from most applicable to least.
+A cache that implements this specification maintains a target list.
+A target list is an ordered list of the targeted field names that it uses for caching policy, with the order reflecting priority from most applicable to least.
 The target list might be fixed, user configurable, or generated per request, depending upon the implementation.

 For example, a CDN cache might support both CDN-Cache-Control and a header specific to that CDN, ExampleCDN-Cache-Control, with the latter overriding the former.
 Its target list would be: